Skip to main content

 · Roots: Deep taproot with branched secondary fibrous roots

-· Leaves: Thick densely furry grey-green leaves, produces a basal rosette and a substantial crown in the first year.
+· Leaves: Thick, densely furry grey-green leaves, produce a basal rosette and a substantial crown in the first year.
 In the second year, leaves are elongated and wooly, alternate along the stem.

 · Stems: Plants produce a single, thick stem.

-· Flowers: Flowering stem is typically several feet tall with yellow, 5-petalted floweres in a terminal spike.
+· Flowers: Flowering stem is typically several feet tall with yellow, 5-petalled flowers in a terminal spike.

 Life Cycle